A carefully prepared Will is the first step to sound estate planning. We provide experienced thoughtful advice...

 An Enduring Power of Attorney is a legally binding document that allows you to transfer the management of your financial and legal affairs to another person of your choice (your “Attorney”).
 Your Attorney will be able to deal with your assets and financial matters on your behalf if you become mentally incapacitated.
 We can help you create an Enduring Power of Attorney and explain to you its legal implications and advantages to you and your family.

-A Personal Directive is a document that provides directions regarding who can make decisions about your personal matters, including medical treatment, if a you become mentally incapacitated.
+A Personal Directive is a document that provides directions regarding who can make decisions about your matters, including medical treatment if you become mentally incapacitated.
 A Personal Directive allows you to appoint a person whom you trust, (your “Agent”) to make and carry out these decisions for you.

 The Personal Representatives of a Will often have to obtain a legal document issued by the Court known as the “Grant of Probate”.
 This document confirms the validity of the Will and authorizes the Personal Representatives to take control of the deceased’s assets.
 The application process has many legal requirements and is very detailed.
 Because of our experience, we can ensure that your application is properly prepared and presented to the Court.